Mumbai cops to the rescue of 250 drought-hit families

 When anti-social elements began extorting from farmers living in a Ghatkopar ground, the police drove them away and sent 2 tankers of water.
-Soon, the floodgates opened, and political parties joined in, sending free water and food
+Soon, floodgates opened, and political parties joined in

 Scores of farmers fled to Mumbai from their drought-hit villages to escape thirst and death, only to find further suffering upon their arrival here.
 Each day had involved a fresh struggle for life -- the locals fought them tooth and nail over the limited supply of water, and some even tried to fleece the farmers.